 7. Glass

 Glass is another reliable cookware material to use when it comes to safety.
 It is durable if you go the extra mile for its maintenance; you can end up having it for quite a long time.
 The best thing about glass cookware is, there is no possibility of leaching.
-Also, the taste also turns out to be more soul-restoring than ever.
-While using it, you may face complications initially if you were handling nonstick previously.
-As it pretty much works otherwise the nonstick cookware.
+Also, the taste turns out to be more soul-restoring than ever.
+While using it, you may initially face complications if you have previously handled nonstick materials.
+As it pretty much works otherwise, the nonstick cookware.

 Safety Tip:

-Avoid making the basic dry recipes in it as well as use dry cloths to handle hot glass cookware.
+Avoid making the basic dry recipes in it, make sure the glass doesn’t shatter, as well as using dry cloths to handle hot glass cookware.

 Conclusion:

-You can use the safest cookware or problematic cookware with high safety concerns only if you master to use them with precautions, safety measures, and provided tips.
+You can use the safest cookware or problematic cookware with high safety concerns only if you master using them with precautions, safety measures, and provided tips.